molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In Elm, operations still may fail.
 Like other functional languages, Elm has built-in types for wrapping uncertain values (`Maybe`: `Nothing` & `Just`) and operations that produce a value or an error (`Result`: `Ok` & `Error`).
 When working with potential values, the success and error cases must be handled explicitly.

 Elm is designed with static types from the ground up.
 Static typing feels natural since Elm has strong type inference.
-It deduces the types of values so you don’t have to add type annotations in many places.
+It deduces the types of values so you do not have to add type annotations in many places.

 TypeScript has type inference as well, but TypeScript imposes static typing on a dynamic language and ecosystem.
 Elm makes a clear cut.